slideloft/new-docs/building-apps/xbn-payments.md

 npm run generate
 ```

-We'll call the component `stellar-loader`, and deselect both test files leaving only the styling.
+We'll call the component `bantu-loader`, and deselect both test files leaving only the styling.
 Once you've done that, open `src/components/loader/` and rename the `.css` file to `.scss`.
 Then replace the `loader.tsx` contents with this:

 ```typescript
 import Combinatorics from "js-combinatorics";